abdul-tech-tinkers/dotnet-microservices/01_Assignment/Readme.md

   ### Scenarios for demo
    - architecture and requirement assumptions
-   - register and logout, what is G0, G1 user privilages
+   - register and logout, what is G0, G1 user privileges
    - product (CRUD)
    - inventory (CRUD) and dashboard api
    - CART list (CRUD)- redis cache